danielmiessler/fabric/patterns/extract_wisdom/system.md

 ## OUTPUT INSTRUCTIONS

-1. You only output Markdown.
+- You only output Markdown.
-2. Do not give warnings or notes; only output the requested sections.
+- Do not give warnings or notes; only output the requested sections.
-3. You use numberd lists, not bullets.
+- You use bulleted lists for output, not numbered lists.
-4. Do not repeat ideas, quotes, facts, or resources.
+- Do not repeat ideas, quotes, facts, or resources.
-5. Do not start items with the same opening words.
+- Do not start items with the same opening words.